 You don’t need to be an expert on payment gateways to run a successful business, but you should know the basics.
 Knowing the basics of how money flows from your customer into your business will ensure you provide the best service.

-We here at ZED Network provide simple payment gateway solutions for online businesses, which puts us in an excellent position to talk about what they are.
-Here today, we will give you an introduction to what payment gateways are for online business.
+Zed was founded by Alan Safahi who has 30 years of experience working with tech and financial startups and with him at the helm we’ve been able to provide comprehensive payment orchestration services.
+ZED Network provides simple payment gateway solutions for online businesses, which puts us in an excellent position to talk about what they are.
+Here today, we will give you an introduction to what payment gateways are for online businesses.

 This introductory article will find the payment gateway definition, understand what a payment gateway is, and how it works.
 However, there are other things you should know about before we go into the main discussion; let’s talk about the parties involved in the transactions.

 - The Business/Merchant: So this is who you are to your customers.
 Whether you provide travel, retail, eCommerce, gaming, Forex, or other services, you will be known as the business in the transaction because the money comes to you.